amrsaad7/Clothing-Image-Classifier/README.md

 ### Data

-The data set provided for this assignment contains pixel information for many 28x28 grayscale images of clothing, Each image is labelled as one of the 10 different pieces of clothing: class_labels = [T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle
+The data set contains pixel information for many 28x28 grayscale images of clothing, Each image is labelled as one of the 10 different pieces of clothing: class_labels = [T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, Ankle